PipelineExpert/mariadb-cluster/README.md

 `	sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p'`

 # IST sync on AWS
+# was able to use weave with encrypted pipes for IST
 **or hosted service that has private ip and public ip**

 `wating for Galera version 25.3.16 to add wsrep_provider_options="ist.bind=<privateIP>;..."`